straup/open311-simple/api.md

 renderer and flexible enough to meet the needs of tinkerers and playful enough to encourage innovations no one even considered at the outset.

-_Whether or not the “k=” and “v=” is used preserve the separation of subject and value in two separate fields that can be indexed and searched independently._
+_TBD: Whether or not the “k=” and “v=” is used preserve the separation of subject and value in two separate fields that can be indexed and searched independently._

 Tags (and namespaces)